The Converse of the Real Orthogonal Holant Theorem: Introduction

-One thread of prior work on vertex and edge coloring models characterizes which graph parameters (scalar-valued functions defined on isomorphism classes of graphs) are expressible as vertex coloring models \cite{freedman_reflection, schrijver} or as edge coloring models \cite{szegedy_edge_2007, schrijver_graph_2008, draisma_characterizing_2012, regts_characterization_2013}.
+One thread of prior work on vertex and edge coloring models characterizes which scalar-valued functions on graphs are expressible as vertex coloring models \cite{freedman_reflection, schrijver} or as edge coloring models \cite{szegedy_edge_2007, schrijver_graph_2008, draisma_characterizing_2012, regts_characterization_2013}.
 Another, related, line of works compute the rank of \emph{connection matrices} for vertex coloring models \cite{lovasz} and edge coloring models \cite{regts_rank_2012,draisma_tensor_2013}.
-See Regts' thesis \cite{regts} for an overview of many of the above results.
-Following Freedman, Lov\'{a}sz, and Schrijver \cite{freedman_reflection}, these works all use some form of (labeled) \emph{quantum graphs}, algebras of formal linear combinations of graphs equipped with labeled vertices or ``half edges'' incident to a single vertex.
-Each labeled quantum graph defines a tensor by evaluating its partition function when its labeled vertices are fixed to input values.
-All such constructions are special cases of our \emph{quantum gadgets} below (see \autoref{def:quantum_gadget}).
+See \cite{regts} for an overview of many of the above results.
+Following Freedman, Lov\'{a}sz, and Schrijver \cite{freedman_reflection}, these works use (labeled) \emph{quantum graphs}, algebras of formal linear combinations of graphs equipped with labeled vertices or ``half edges'' incident to a single vertex, special cases of our \emph{quantum gadgets} below.
 Many of these works also apply techniques from invariant theory, either of the symmetric group in the case of vertex coloring models \cite{schrijver}, or, as in this work, of the orthogonal group $O(q)$ in the case of edge-coloring models \cite{szegedy_edge_2007, schrijver_graph_2008, draisma_characterizing_2012, regts_rank_2012, draisma_tensor_2013, regts_characterization_2013}.